Mahlet-Inc/hobbits/docs/plugin-developer-guide.md

 Analyzers digest and decorate the data in a way that facilitates follow-on processing and/or human evaluation.

-`analyzeBits` takes a read-only bit container, a plugin state, and an `ActionProgress` instance.
-It returns an `AnalyzerResult` which contains new general metadata and range entries for the container, and the plugin state that will enable the operation to be duplicated exactly (see [plugin state details above](#plugin-state).) **`analyzeBits` might run in a separate thread from the main GUI thread, so you cannot use Qt features that depend on being in the main thread, e.g., showing a QMessageBox.**
+`analyzeBits` takes a read-only bit container, `QJsonObject` parameters, and an `ActionProgress` instance.
+It returns an `AnalyzerResult` which contains new general metadata and range entries for the container, and the `QJsonObject` parameters that will enable the operation to be duplicated exactly.
+This method may be executed on a secondary thread (see [threads guidance above](#threads))

 ### Display Interface